 I’ve done the whole “take your baby to work” thing for a month now, and here’s what I’ve learned:

 - Work in advance.
 I usually get a few hours of work done over the weekend.
-That way I have time to spend with Liam at the office if he’s being needy.
+That way I have time to spend with my son at the office if he’s being needy.
 And if he’s not, I get even more done.

 - Have plenty of distractions on hand.
-I rotate Liam between a play mat, a Moby wrap, a rocker and a travel swing.
+I rotate the baby between a play mat, a Moby wrap, a rocker and a travel swing.
 This keeps him entertained long enough for me to stay productive.
 Plus, sometimes just a change of position or scenery is enough to calm the fussies.

 - Bring a change of clothes.
 Between feedings and diaper changes, baby gets lots of opportunities to ruin my work attire.

 - Identify your office allies, and don’t be afraid to call on them.
 I’m still working on the second part of this one.

 - The second someone remarks on how your baby never cries, your baby will cry.
 Murphy’s Law.

 Why It’s Important to Have Children in the Office

 Because placing value on families strengthens our society.